arrufat/tensorflow-vala/README.md

 # TensorFlow for Vala

-This package contains experimental TensorFlow bindings for Vala.
+This package contains experimental Vala bindings for TensorFlow.

 ## Current Status ##